geopandas/geopandas/README.md

     >>> g.plot()

-GeoPandas also implements a alternate constructors that can read any data format recognized by [fiona](http://toblerity.github.io/fiona).
+GeoPandas also implements alternate constructors that can read any data format recognized by [fiona](http://toblerity.github.io/fiona).
 To read a [file containing the boroughs of New York City](http://www.nyc.gov/html/dcp/download/bytes/nybb_13a.zip):

     >>> boros = GeoDataFrame.from_file('nybb.shp')
     >>> boros.set_index('BoroCode', inplace=True)